 Why is my Xbox Series X beeping?

-Your Xbox Series X is beeping because the console may not be receiving the required power or because the console is overheating.
-An enabled system beep may also be the cause for the beeping noise.
+The main reason why a Xbox Series X can start beeping is because the console is not receiving the required power, or because the console is overheating.
+Enabling the system beep may also be the cause for the beeping noise.

 - Insufficient power supply

 Insufficient power supply

 If your console does not receive sufficient power, it starts beeping.
 You can unplug your Xbox console from the power supply outlet, wait for about ten seconds, and plug it in again.

 If the vents have accumulated some debris, the fans attempt to work harder which results in the Xbox making a beeping sound.

 If the system beep has been enabled via the control panel, your Xbox will keep beeping.
 You can disable the feature to resolve the same.

 Why does my Xbox Series X keep beeping?